Part of the US Cash Advance chain · locations

 Located at 1237 S Prairie Ave Suite 21 in Pueblo, CO, this US Cash Advance branch sits in a standalone storefront convenient to downtown and residential neighborhoods.
 The location is open extended hours: Monday through Friday 8AM-9PM, and weekends 10AM-7PM, making it accessible for working residents and weekend visitors across Pueblo.

-This Pueblo location offers same-day payday loans and title loans for residents who need quick cash.
+This Pueblo location offers same-day payday loans and title loans for residents who are researching short-term cash access.
 Call 719-454-7095 to speak with a loan officer about your options, required documentation, or to begin an application.
 Staff can explain the terms specific to Colorado regulations and help you complete your loan in one visit.

 If you're a Pueblo resident facing an unexpected expense or cash shortage, bring a valid government ID, recent pay stub, and proof of a bank account.
 Most approvals happen the same day.
 Whether you're planning ahead or facing an urgent need, this Prairie Ave location is staffed to serve Pueblo quickly.